fluxusfrequency/blog/how-to-write-code-with-style.md

 There are as many ways to write code as there are programmers, and we all do it a little bit differently.
 There's beauty in this diversity, but it also makes it harder to be understood.
 And the harder it is to read code, the longer it takes to maintain and extend it.
 Time is money, so this is a bummer when it comes to building a tech business.

-How can we effectively communicate with other humans when we're writing code?
+How can we effectively communicate with other humans when we're programming?
+Write code with style!
 In this post, we'll explore seven rules of thumb that you can use to write cleaner code.

 ## 1. Business Value Comes First